grzegorzpokorski/shopping-cart/README.md

 ## 📍 Purpose of creating this app:

 Learn how to use useReducer hook in action.
 Test how it is when components are organised in atomic design methodology.
+Learn to write unit tests.

 ## 🛠️ Used tools and technologies:

-- react
+- React
-- tailwind CSS
+- TailwindCSS
-- vite
+- Vite
+- Vitest + React Testing Library

 ## ⚙️ How to run this app locally on my computer?